 The Challenge of Learning Structural Engineering

 Remember staring at static textbook diagrams, wondering how those perfect arrows and neat calculations related to real structures?
-Traditional teaching methods can't show students what they really need to understand: how forces actually flow through a beam, or why adding one more support suddenly makes a problem unsolvable.
+Traditional mechanics courses often fail at teaching students an intuition for basic stuff: How do forces act on a beam?
+What happens if you change the position of a load or add another one?
+Or why is adding one more support making a problem unsolvable?

-BeamLab bridges this gap by turning abstract concepts into hands-on exploration.
+BeamLab tries to bridge this gap by turning abstract concepts into hands-on exploration.

-You can play around adding all kinds of forces to a beam.
-This makes you realize the direct effects on the beam.
+You can play around applying all kinds of forces to a beam.
+The program will output you the distribution graphs immediately.
+This helps you understand the direct effects of loads.

 Key Features